-White Owl Red is the solo musical project of singer/songwriter Josef McManus.
+White Owl Red is the solo musical project of singer/songwriter JJ McManus.
 The first four albums feature drums by Kyle Caprista (Chuck Prophet, Megan Slankard), Guitars by Gawain Mathews (Mickey Hart of the Grateful Dead, and Ben Lee), and backing vocals by Leah Tysee.
 Afterglow, features the addition of back up vocals by Tonia Smith (I Walk The Line For You, and Working Class Heroes), and Sage Gray (Hold On).

 Fusing country, indie rock, folk and Americana influences, McManus’s musical alchemy propelled his previous full-length album Existential Frontiers to extraordinary international critical acclaim garnering crossover airplay on Americana, alt.county, roots, folk, indie rock, AAA and non-com.
 The album was hailed by Music Writer/Critic David Masciotra as a “an album of philosophy meets alt.country.”
 Music Critic Bobby Moore wrote, Existential Frontiers“tackles deep questions” with a “postmodern attitude”.

 Naked and Falling, the second studio album by White Owl Red received international acclaim and airplay in 2017 and 2018.
 It charted on the AMA top 100 Chart, the FAR Chart top 10 and the Root 64 airplay chart top 20.
 Naked and Falling was distinguished in the top 100 albums of 2017 by Alternate Root Magazine.
 Americana Ash, the 2014 debut album by White Owl Red charted and remained on the AMA charts for 14 weeks.